-A civil rights activist and author, Eldridge Cleaver was born in Wabbaseka, Arkansas.
-Cleaver spent most of his childhood in Los Angeles, California where he was in and out of reform schools for his involvement in petty crimes.
+Leroy Eldridge Cleaver was born in Wabbaseka, Arkansas and spent most of his childhood in Los Angeles, California where he was in and out of reform schools for his involvement in petty crimes.
 Eldridge’s unruly conduct continued into adulthood and eventually led to his conviction and imprisonment for assault with intent to commit murder at the age of 22.

 During his time in prison, Cleaver read published works by intellectuals such as Thomas Paine, Voltaire, Karl Marx, and Richard Wright.
-He was also influenced by the teachings of Malcolm X. These scholars encouraged Cleaver to write his memoir while serving his sentence in Folsom Prison.
-Two years after his release, the collection of essays he wrote in prison were developed into the book Soul on Ice in 1968.
+He was also influenced by the teachings of Malcolm X. These readings inspired Cleaver to write his memoir while serving his sentence in Folsom Prison.
+Two years after his release, the collection of essays he wrote in prison were developed into the book Soul on Ice, published in 1968.